Drug information provided by: Micromedex

 For relief of chronic pain:

-Adults, teenagers, and children 2 years and older—Your doctor will decide which dose of the patch you need based on your present daily narcotic dose.
+Adults and children 2 years of age and older—Your doctor will decide which dose of the patch you need based on your present daily narcotic dose.
 The patch is applied to the skin and left in place for 3 days (72 hours).
-Your doctor may adjust your dose if needed.
+Your doctor may adjust your dose as needed.

 For transdermal dosage form (Ionsys® skin patch):